TL;DR [you lazy script kiddie]

 So I repeated this with next range +C####, then +D#### etc. Game crashed sometimes, so I narrowed some ranges to +C0###..+C8### which did not crash, skipped the +C9###..+CA### which crashes, and kept on trying.
 Probably not the smartest way of doing, but at some point after 5 minutes of tries, I saw this:

-Brute force like this might be tried, but if I had not result after 10 minutes or so of attempts, then I would have searched for a smarter way to find the licence expiration timestamp memory address.
+Brute force like this might be tried, but if I had no result after 10 minutes or so of attempts, then I would have searched for a smarter way to find the licence expiration timestamp memory address.

 The message was now "Licence has EXPIRED"!
-So I reverted some ranges to 0, then back to 2G, etc, until I found 3 addresses: 0x4cea0c 0x4cea30 and 0x4ce69c.
+So I reverted some ranges to 0, then back to 2G, etc., until I found 3 addresses: 0x4cea0c 0x4cea30 and 0x4ce69c.
 Altering the first to 2G shows "EXPIRED Licence", second shown "Passport valid until some_date to" (without anything after the "to") meaning I could play the game online (if this computer was connected to the internet, so, since it's not, this is useless to me)

 The last 0x4CE69C 32int address shown "Licence granted to " when set to 2G, without a name after the "to" again.
 Why no name after "to"?
 Because the name is probably a string somewhere else in the memory (and I couldn't find where it was stored), which is all "zeros".
 So, no name.
 But licence seems valid now...

-If you noticed it, the current computer date is "January 1 2002", in the top right corner.
+If you noticed it, the current computer date is "January 1st, 2002", in the top right corner.
 This is because I "unplug" the computer from the wall after having played games, and the motherboard's BIOS date gets reset (I'm lazy to change its depleated battery).

-So, changing the value of "0" at 0x4ce69c to "2000000000", which is a non expired timestamp (after 2002), works!
+So, changing the value of "0" at 0x4ce69c to "2000000000", which is a non expired timestamp (after 2002),

 Let's also try if I can load a game, or save it, which is forbidden when you don't have the licence.
-First, I revert the value to 0, and try to load a game.

 It fails as expected (I don't have the licence).
 Now, let's change value to 2G again and test: